natancox/stardog-docs/src/docs/spring.html.md

 integration uses the template design pattern for abstracting standard boilerplate away from application developers.

-Stardog Spring can be included via Maven with "com.complexible.stardog:stardog-spring:version", after running the local Maven install.
+Stardog Spring can be included via Maven with "com.complexible.stardog:stardog-spring:version" and "com.complexible.stardog:stardog-spring-batch" for Spring Batch support.
+Both of these dependencies require the local "mavenInstall" script be run, and the Stardog Spring packages installed in Maven.
 Embedded server is still supported, but via providing an implementatino of the Provider interface.
 This enables users of the embedded server to have full control over how to use the embedded server.

 At the lowest level, Spring for Stardog includes